jden123/JustCli/README.md

 ===
 That’s just a quick way to create your own command line tool.

 The idea is to have one command in one class.
 A set of attributes helps you to map command line arguments to the command class properties and provide additional information.
-JustCli scans your project, generates help and allows you to run any of the commands.
+JustCli scans your project, generates help and allows you to run the commands.

 Download
 ---
 You can install it using [NuGet](https://www.nuget.org/packages/JustCli/).

 Example
 ---
 Let’s create a “*sayhello*” command.